Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Setting alarms, alerts, and freezes

-If you’re still worried about others accessing your credit data, you have the right to limit access to only those you approve.
+If you’re worried about others accessing your credit data, you have the right to limit access to only those you approve.
 Chapter 15 covers how to limit access, along with the pluses and minuses of doing so.
 Among your options, you can

 Set up alerts with your creditors to spot new activity on your account.